danielquinn/batterystaple/README.rst

 Colophon
 --------

-But why "Issac"?
+But why "Isaac"?
 The idea here is that we're going for rainbow tables, and who better to name this after than the person who discovered and documented the visual spectrum?
-Issac Newton was a really smart guy.
+Isaac Newton was a really smart guy.